Frequently Asked Questions

 If you are using the NHS Test and Trace app, you’ll be able to scan our venue QR code in our foyer.

-Until Stage 5 of the Government’s roadmap for return of the performing arts is reached, there will be a maximum of 290 audience members at any one performance.
+Since Stage 5 of the Government’s roadmap for return of the performing arts was reached, there are a maximum of 588 audience members at any one performance.
 You can expect around 15 members of our front of house to be on hand to make your visit as smooth and as safe as possible.

 We have a socially distanced seating plan in place.
 This means we have reduced the auditorium’s capacity and some seats will be marked off or removed to ensure everyone is able to sit socially distanced.